jvinet/oatmeal/README.md

 Deleted 10 cookies
 ```

-If a selection contains more rows than the height of the console (it, it
+If a selection contains more rows than the height of the console (ie, it
 would scroll), then Oatmeal will paginate the results, showing you only
 the amount that will fit comfortably on the screen.
 You can navigate
 between pages using the `n` and `p` commands.